Inception V2 and V3 – Inception Network Versions

 - Use of 7×7 factorized Convolution

 - Label Smoothing Regularization: It is a method to regularize the classifier by estimating the effect of label-dropout during training.
-It prevents the classifier to predict too confidently a class.
+It prevents the classifier to predict a class too confidently.
 The addition of label smoothing gives 0.2% improvement from the error rate.

 Below is the layer-by-layer details of Inception V2:

 The above architecture takes image input of size (299,299,3).
 Notice in the above architecture figures 5, 6, 7 refers to figure 1, 2, 3 in this article.